 objective of the upasana is to Unfold the supreme in One's Self and the various

 procedures are described in great detail.
-The
+The tantras are mostly in the form of

 a dialogue or an upadesa between Parameshwara and Parameshwari. or the name can